JamesCostello-dev/miniature-palm-tree/Regex-Tutorial.md

 ### Greedy and Lazy Match

 We touched on the Lazy matches represented by ? earlier in this tutorial.
 However, for good measures lets refresh.
 Characters after the lazy match cause it to match as few characters as possible.
-By default quantifiers are greedy and will match as many characters as possible.
+By default, quantifiers are greedy and will match as many characters as possible.
+For our example you can see the use of Lazy matches in combination with \* to match the fewest number of characters for our password requirements.

 ### Boundaries